worker-tools/workers.js.org/README.md

 ## Backend for Frontend
-Worker Environments fulfill the original promise of NodeJS: To use one language and share code between client and server.
+Worker Runtimes fulfill the original promise of NodeJS: To use one language and share code between client and server.
 In practice, this never came to be.
 Instead the APIs of node and browsers have diverged[^1].
-Worker Environments are bringing them back together.
+Worker Runtimes are bringing them back together.

 This is good news for Frontend Developers in particular: The knowledge acquired for building (offline) web applications can now be applied to writing HTTP servers --- and so can the tools: